yifei-liu-stat/syn/README.md

 ## To-Do List
-- [ ] Polish the Syn-Boost transfer learning example on Adult dataset
 - [ ] Polish the Syn-Test examples
 - [ ] Add Makefile for reproducing the results with a pipeline for each example